JOHNSON, Herbert

 Notes

 The CWGC does not show a Commando Unit.
 Their Grave Registration report shows Commando Basic Training Centre, KOYLI.
-This would be correct if he died in training or was a member of staff.
-Some of those from the Police Intakes to the CBTC remained on the staff after training.
-Service record required for further clarification.
+This would be correct if he was a member of staff.